 However, this isn’t always the case — in that this technology doesn’t always show trauma to the brain.

-“An MRI is very sensitive in picking up markers of head injury,” says Farhan Siddiq, MD, co-medical director of Stroke and Cerebrovascular Disease, and endovascular neurosurgeon, Texas Health Fort Worth.
+“An MRI is very sensitive in picking up markers of head injury,” says Farhan Siddiq, MD, a neurosurgeon with University of Missouri Health Care.

 Those markers include: